strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.2.11 =
+* Added a filter pmpro_login_redirect.
+You can return false to allow users to signup via the default WP login page.
+* Member CSV export no longer limiting to 15 members.
+* Correctly adding code_id to the pmpro_memberships_users table on signup.
+View here for retroactively updating your users tables in case you intend to use that value for advanced functionality.
+* Changed URL to send IPN checks for live PayPal instances from www.live.paypal.com to www.paypal.com.
+* Updated getfile.php to work when WP is installed in a subdomain.
+* Added shortcuts to the settings tabs in the WP admin menu.

 = 1.2.10 =
 * Added pmpro_confirmation_message hook to change the output on the confirmation page without having to templatize it.
 The filter passes the constructed html string with the confirmation message and a second parameter containing the order/invoice object if it is a paid membership.
 * Added a pmpro_checkout_boxes hook that can be used to output extra fields and other content in the middle of the checkout page.